Linear Garage Door Opener Troubleshooting: Step by Step Guide

 It is no fun returning home to a malfunctioning garage door opener.
 If you own a Linear garage door opener, chances are you have experienced one or two issues with your opener before, and that is completely normal.
 Openers are equipped with safety and security features, which helps prevent injury and the opener from damaging.
 So, in this post, you will learn how to troubleshoot Linear garage door opener.
 Let’s get into it

-Check if remote works.
+Check if the remote works.

 The first step to troubleshooting your Linear garage door opener is to determine if the remote is in good condition.
 Most Linear opener remotes have a red LED on it that turns on anytime you press a button.
 If it fails to turn on, you should replace the batteries in the remote.
-Energizer CR2032 Batteries (Amazon) is a solid replacement battery that works very well with Linear garage door opener remotes.
+Duracell CR2032 Batteries (Amazon) is a solid replacement battery that works very well with Linear garage door opener remotes.

 Another way to check if the problem is with your remote is to activate your garage door opener with the wired wall station.
 If the opener activates, chances are you either have to replace the batteries or the remote.